peterhj/anode/README.md

-Unlike other similar frameworks, `anode` is particularly dedicated to making multi-GPU and distributed execution as easy and efficient as possible on common systems, including single multi-GPU boxes, GPU instances in the cloud, and clusters connected by fast interconnects.
+Unlike other similar frameworks, `anode` is particularly dedicated to making multi-GPU and distributed execution as easy and efficient as possible on common systems, including multi-GPU boxes, GPU instances in the cloud, and clusters connected with fast interconnect.